 It is commonly seen in young athletes such as female gymnasts and for some reason football lines-men and soldiers who have regularly carried back-packs.
 Research has shown that patients who do not walk much are seldom affected.

 Extensions and lateral flexion cause an increase in the sheer stresses on the part of the spine that is called the pars interarticularis, but after the age of 20 the spine responds to the condition and fracture of the pars by forming its own means of stability.

 Surgery is considered if mobility or gait is impaired, the purpose being to provide stability by fusion to keep the affected vertebrae solid.
 However, bone density decreases with old age and therefore relapses can occur requiring further operations.

 The visceral organs near the level of the spine can also seemingly be affected when displacement occurs, producing for example 'kidney pain' when the organs themselves are perfectly healthy.

 It is essential to directly increase the mobility of the affected joints and indirectly increase that of the soft tissues without causing any direct rupture of the tissues themselves (which although thick are nevertheless for this condition useful for containing the condition).

 No manipulation should be conducted for this condition because further slippage or damage can be caused - and this applies particularly to chronic cases.

-If there is any segmental instability due to repetitive trauma through movement then stress fractures may occur which can heal of themselves but it is important to help them heal in a proper alignment.
-This is achieved through a combination of treatment modalities such as mobilisation, ice packs, and isometric exercises.
+If there is any segmental instability due to repetitive trauma through movement, then stress fractures may occur which can heal by themselves, but it is important to help them heal in a proper alignment.
+This is achieved through a combination of treatment modalities such as mobilisation, physical therapy, ice packs, and isometric exercises.